Working Together to Improve Reusable Medical Device Reprocessing

 - Designs that address how fluid flows through the device, and areas of debris build-up within devices

 The FDA is also working with standard-setting groups, such as the Association for the Advancement of Medical Instrumentation and ASTM International, to develop consensus on a series of best practices.
-New standards and technical information reports (TIRs) will provide manufacturers with guidelines for designing devices that can be adequately reprocessed and effective test methods and criteria for validating cleaning processes for reusable medical devices.
+New standards and technical information reports (TIRs) will provide manufacturers with guidelines for designing devices that can be adequately reprocessed as well as effective test methods and criteria for validating reprocessing methods for reusable medical devices.

 The FDA is also taking actions to advance the science of reprocessing.

 To help manufacturers improve their premarket submissions for new reusable medical devices, the FDA has issued the “Reprocessing Medical Devices in Health Care Settings: Validation Methods and Labeling” Final Guidance.
 The guidance document reflects the scientific advances in knowledge and technology involved in reprocessing reusable medical devices, many of which have become highly complex in design and are more difficult to reprocess.
 The recommendations in this guidance are intended to improve the safety and effectiveness of devices with reprocessing labeling.
 Appendix E of the guidance document identifies a subset of medical devices that pose a greater likelihood of microbial transmission and high risk of infection if not adequately reprocessed.
 510(k) submissions for these devices should include data to validate reprocessing methods and instructions.
 Data to validate reprocessing methods and instructions includes protocols and test reports that demonstrate reprocessing instructions work reliably and consistently and are able to be followed as intended.